algorand/indexer/README.md

 This will output ONLY the disabled parameters in a YAML configuration.
 To view all parameters (both enabled and disabled) issue:

 ```
-~$ algorand-indexer api-config all
+~$ algorand-indexer api-config --all
 ```

 ### Interpreting The Configuration

-Below is a sample output of what the output of `algorand-indexer api-config` will look like:
+Below is a snippet of the output from `algorand-indexer api-config`:

 ```
 /v2/accounts: